Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### CHECK IN
-Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
+Arrive as early as 2:00 pm to check-in and enjoy a Beverage before we roll out.
 Check-in before partaking for drink specials!!

 ### ROLL OUT TIME
 3:00 PM